 3. Hostinger AI Website Builder

-A newer contender that has been making waves in 2025 reviews is Hostinger.
+A newer contender that has been gaining attention in recent reviews is Hostinger.

 Hostinger comes from a web hosting background.
 This gives them a massive infrastructure advantage.
 They own the servers, they optimize the stack, and they built the builder on top of that high-performance foundation.

-WebsitePlanet’s comparison And over on WebsitePlanet, their big comparison pointed to Hostinger for being great at getting fast, multilingual sites up and running.
-It is a key benefit indicating performance-oriented infrastructure is baked in.
+WebsitePlanet's comparison pointed to Hostinger for being effective at getting fast, multilingual sites up and running.
+This indicates performance-oriented infrastructure is baked in.

 Implication for you: If you are budget-conscious but demand speed, this is likely your best bet among the traditional hosting giants.